Before you create a histogram overlay, you must have already completed these steps:

 This table can be exported as tab-delimited data by clicking on the csv icon located in the statistics table navigation bar.

-Clicking the Export tab opens the Export illustration to file window, which allows you to export your illustration in your choice of format.
+Clicking the Export tab opens the Export illustration to the file window, which allows you to export your illustration in your choice of format.
 You can change the name of the illustration, export it as a PDF, PNG, or SVG file, and include a number of exporting options such as including a QR code link and a table of statistics.
 The autosave feature will save your histogram overlay by default unless you choose to turn off the autosave feature.

 Changing the Style of Histograms

 Additional changes can be made to the histogram overlay plot either by clicking Plots in the Illustration Editor navigation bar or by mousing over a plot in the figure.
-In either case, selecting More plot settings will open the plot setting window, which allows the user to fine-tune the figure by adjusting the color palette, outline color, scale range, background color, and plot size.
+In either case, selecting More plot settings will open the plot setting window, which allows the useryou to fine-tune the figure by adjusting the color palette, outline color, scale range, background color, and plot size.
 Options to apply a highlight to the histogram outline, as well as to smooth the outline can be toggled on or off.

 Overlaid histograms have the same styling options as non-overlaid and also gain a few unique parameters.
 For each histogram in an overlay, the precise vertical spacing can be defined and the presence or absence of a baseline can be toggled.
 Additionally, a Statistic option is added as a way to fill each histogram in an overlay.
 The histograms are filled based on the statistic value calculation defined in the Fill color box.